kojiwell/deploy_havana/doc/add_compute.rst

    nova-compute     host02                               nova             enabled    :-)   2013-10-17 03:31:03
    nova-network     host02                               internal         enabled    :-)   2013-10-17 03:31:09

+If the states of them are ``:-)``, boot an instance.

    nova boot --image ubuntu-12.04 --flavor m1.small --key-name key1 vm001
+   nova list
+   nova console-log vm001
+   ssh -l ubuntu -i key1.pem 192.168.201.3

-Add some more compute nodes with the same procedure, and create your first cluster on the Cloud.
+If you have more hosts, add some more compute nodes with the same procedure, and create your first cluster on the Cloud.